MLaritz/Responsive-Device-Testing/readme.md

 ###bookmarklet.htm
 Just open this file in your browser and add the link to your bookmark bar.
 Most browsers will let you drag the link to the bookmark bar to create the bookmarklet.

+If you already have the bookmarklet installed on your browser, make sure you delete the old one before installing the new one.

+###Devices
+Currently the following devices have been added to the script:
+* iPhone - Portrait and Landscape
+* iPhone 5 - Portrait and Landscape
+* iPad - Portrait and Landscape

 More coming soon!